hl-valdemar/honeylang/README.md

 }
 ```

-The constraint `Element: type is Comparable` means: "this namespace must also
-provide the functions from `Comparable`, specialized for `Element`."
+The constraint `Element: type is Comparable` means: "this namespace must also provide the functions from Comparable, specialized for Element."

 When implementing: